 - Place a rack in the middle of your oven, and set the temperature to 180°C / 350°F (160°C Fan or Gas 4).

-- Measure out 1½ CUPs of flour using the measuring cup that already has some leftover flour in it and add it to your large mixing bowl.
-Add in the 2 teaspoons of baking powder, the ground cardamom and ginger (only if using powdered).
+- Measure out 240g or 1½ CUPs of flour into your large mixing bowl.
+Add in 2 teaspoons of baking powder, and 1 tsp each of ground cardamom and ginger (only if using powdered).
 Whisk everything together to get a homogeneous mix.
 Using a spatula, scooch the flour mixture to the outsides of the bowl to create a well in the centre your dry ingredients.

 thoughts on substitutions

 This cake would probably work well later in the year with stone fruit instead of rhubarb (think peaches, plums or apricots) in summer, and with apples and pears in the fall (cinnamon and nutmeg would be interesting spices to use with these fruit).
 I also have a hunch that swapping out a bit of the flour for almond or other nut flours such as hazelnut would turn out nicely, too.
-Definitely go for it if you’re feeling adventurous!